Hiroshji/Hiroshji/README.md

-# Hi, my name is Suleiman.
+# Hey, my name is Suleiman.
 I am an IT Student from Norway.

 - 🌱 I’m currently learning: Python